Fylde (UK Parliament constituency)

-Fylde (/faɪld/) is a constituency in Lancashire which is represented in the House of Commons of the UK Parliament since 2010 by Mark Menzies, a Conservative.
+Fylde (/faɪld/) is a constituency in Lancashire which since 2024 has been represented in the House of Commons of the UK Parliament by Andrew Snowden, a Conservative.
+It is the only Conservative seat in Lancashire after the 2024 General Election, and one of three seats held by the party in North West England overall.

 History

 The Fylde constituency was originally formed for the 1918 general election, but was abolished for the 1950 general election, when it was split into Fylde North and Fylde South.
 For the 1983 general election those two constituencies were merged to form a new Fylde constituency.